tanstaafl86/my_repo/knr/readme.txt

-This directory is me working through, The C Programming Language Second Edition by, the creators of C, Brian Kernighan and Dennis Ritchie.
+This directory is me working through the exercises contained within, The C Programming Language Second Edition.
+The book was written by the creators of C, Brian Kernighan and Dennis Ritchie.